 Once the sauce is nice and thick, throw in the spring onion greens…

 Then turn off the heat and serve with some warm steamed white rice!

 And there you have it.
 Spicy, salty, sweet, proper kick on your tongue, mouthwatering Kung Pao Chicken! 🤤

-PS: If you’re looking for more easy Chinese stir fried recipes, check out my Chili Garlic Shrimp, Spicy Kung Pao Tofu, or Quick and Easy Chicken, Bacon, and Cabbage Stir Fry recipes (posting these recipes in the coming weeks so stay tuned!).
+PS: If you’re looking for more easy Chinese stir-fry recipes, check out my Chili Garlic Shrimp, Stir-fried Pork Sukiyaki in Black Pepper Sauce, or Quick & Easy Chicken, Bacon, and Cabbage Stir-Fry recipes!

 Spicy Kung Pao Chicken